MakingSense/makingsense.github.io/3-working-with-git/index.md

 Installing Git is easy.
 In Linux, all repositories of all distributions have the related packages available and updated.
-For Mac and Windows, you can download it from [official Git download page] but we recommend to install your favourite [graphic client](git-clients.html) because they also include the command line tool.
+For Mac and Windows, you can download it from [official Git download page] but we recommend to install your favourite [Git GUI](git-clients.html) because they also include the command line tool.

 **Warning**: Do not use PuTTY if you are given the option.
 GitHub only provides